ATom4869/VotreX-System-v1/README.md

 It could be overriden by startElection function, but it is actually still not meets my expectation.
 The actual design is to create some scheduled Election Event.
 In near future i will redesign this schedule flow.
 2. For the final election result, i have consideration to store this info into web3.storage,after taken Election data from smart contract
-3. ⚠️ About contract optimization, it is currently use pretty high gas cost event after using auto optimized in remix.
+3. ⚠️ About contract optimization, it is currently use pretty high gas cost even after using auto optimized in remix.
 Probably because highly relied to blockchain storage, i still working on this optimization to achieve lower gas cost in smart contract and easy to connect to front-end, keeps the true decentralized nature and may impact the performance of whole system.